its-Shivam732/graphRag/README.md

 Executing pipeline...
 ```
 ### Note
 other option to run is right click on Grahragjob class on intelij and try to run from there.
-Before this edit run config in intellij for Grahragjob class and add vm options --add-opens java.base/java.util=ALL-UNNAMED --add-opens java.base/java.lang=ALL-UNNAMED --add-opens java.base/java.lang.reflect=ALL-UNNAMED
+Before this edit run config in intellij for Grahragjob class and add vm options --add-opens java.base/java.util=ALL-UNNAMED --add-opens java.base/java.lang=ALL-UNNAMED --add-opens java.base/java.lang.reflect=ALL-UNNAMED.
+Also in Config class put default configurations like ne04j usename/password and json directory path.
 ### API Service

 ### Test API Endpoints